Controlling quantum numbers and light emission of Rydberg states via the laser pulse duration

-If the field strength of a laser field is comparable to the Coulomb force of an atom, the laser field can bend the Coulomb potential so strongly that a barrier is formed through which an electron can tunnel out of the atom \cite{keldysh1965ionization,corkum1993plasma,ivanov2005anatomy}.
-After this, the electron does not necessarily leave the atom for good, but can get captured in a Rydberg state, thus creating neutral excited atoms \cite{nubbemeyer2008strong,shvetsov2009capture}.
+Attosecond science investigates and makes use of phenomena that result from the interaction of a short-pulsed laser of extremely high intensity with atoms, molecules or solids \cite{krausz2009attosecond,scrinzi2005attosecond}.
+If the field strength of the laser field is comparable to the Coulomb force of an atom, the laser field can bend the Coulomb potential so strongly that a barrier is formed through which an electron can tunnel out of the atom \cite{keldysh1965ionization,corkum1993plasma,schafer1993above,ivanov2005anatomy}.
+After tunneling, the electron does not necessarily leave the atom for good, but can get captured in a Rydberg state, thus creating a neutral excited atom \cite{nubbemeyer2008strong,shvetsov2009capture, emmanouilidou2012multiple, mckenna2012frustrated}.

-The relevance of this effect, which is often referred to as `frustrated tunnel ionization' (FTI), already becomes clear by the observation that in typical strong field systems 10-20\% of tunnel ionized electrons are trapped in Rydberg states \cite{nubbemeyer2008strong}, thus affecting many more electrons than other post-tunnel ionization mechanisms such as HHG or double ionization by collision, which typically involves a much smaller fraction of electrons \cite{walker1994precision,eilzer2014steering}.
-FTI does not only explain the significant reduction of ionization rates \cite{nubbemeyer2008strong}, but can also be used to e.g. calibrate laser intensities \cite{eichmann2013observing}, study nonadiabatic effects \cite{ortmann2018dependence}, probe the spatial gradient of the ponderomotive potential in a focused laser beam \cite{wells2004ionization}, or control the motion of neutral atoms in strong laser fields \cite{eichmann2009acceleration,eilzer2014steering}.
+The relevance of this effect, referred to as `frustrated tunneling ionization' (FTI), already becomes clear by the observation that under typical strong field conditions 10-20\% of tunnel ionized electrons are trapped in Rydberg states \cite{nubbemeyer2008strong}, thus affecting many more electrons than other post-tunnel ionization processes such as high-harmonic generation (HHG) or double ionization by collision \cite{walker1994precision,eilzer2014steering}.
+FTI not only explains the significant reduction of ionization rates \cite{nubbemeyer2008strong}, but can also be used to e.g.~calibrate laser intensities \cite{eichmann2013observing}, study nonadiabatic effects \cite{ortmann2018dependence}, probe the spatial gradient of the ponderomotive potential in a focused laser beam \cite{wells2004ionization}, or control the motion of neutral atoms in strong laser fields \cite{eichmann2009acceleration,eilzer2014steering}.

-Rydberg states populate different quantum numbers, the distribution of which is important for the characterization of the excited neutral Rydberg atoms, e.g. in terms of their lifetime before decaying into metastable states \cite{nubbemeyer2008strong}.
-Recently, the distribution of principle quantum numbers has helped understand e.g. the stability of excited states under the influence of a second laser pulse \cite{eichmann2013observing,eilzer2014steering}, ionization channels and their closings \cite{li2014rydberg,zimmermann2017unified} as well as the effect of spatial gradients in the laser field \cite{zimmermann2018limit}.
+Rydberg states populate different quantum numbers, the distribution of which is important for the characterization of the excited neutral atoms, e.g.~in terms of their lifetime before decaying into metastable states \cite{nubbemeyer2008strong}.
+In the past decade, the distribution of principal quantum numbers has helped understand the stability of excited states under the influence of a second laser pulse \cite{eichmann2013observing,eilzer2014steering}, ionization channels and their closings \cite{li2014rydberg,zimmermann2017unified} as well as the effect of spatial gradients in the laser field \cite{zimmermann2018limit}.